Mdr-Pranav/StudentTools/README.md

 # Student Tools

-A website meant to help Students with their College Related Calculations - SGPA, Attendance, more.
+A website meant to help Students with their College Related Needs - PDF Combiner , Calculations - SGPA, Attendance and More

 ## Features